snowleopardAlexa/hulu-clone/README.md

    ```sh
    npm install
    ```
-4. Create the account with TDMB, create local .env file and enter your TDBM API key there.
+4. Create the account with TMDB, create local .env file and enter your TMDB API key there.
    ```js
    const API_KEY = 'ENTER YOUR API';
    ```